Installation¶

 prerequisites, we have never tested the compilation and execution of

-under a virtual Linux environment, such as cygwin
+under a virtual Linux environment, such as cygwin, or with the

 Windows Subsystem for Linux (WSL) shipped with the newer versions of